 - No backbone.
 For those who have never managed, I will reveal a secret: it’s often times easier to blame our team for poor results than to take personal accountability.
 And…90% of the time, managers do just that.
 Nothing is worse than working for a boss who won’t stand up for her team.

-- They are self-centered.
+- Self-centered.
 It’s impossible to be a good leader and be self-centered.
 Simply put, they look for ways to promote themselves instead of their team.
 Here’s a secret I will reveal to all 2nd-line leaders…3rd line leaders know when you’re doing that and you end up looking like a bafoon!

 Now that we’ve all reminisced about the terrible bosses in our lives, how do we handle them?
 Turns out, answers are in the best-selling book of all time – the Holy Bible.